 Noble Silence You are asked to not engage in any talking with each other, or with anyone else, unless it is really necessary.
 Questions can be written down and put in the question box.
 These will be answered during the meditation sessions.

 One Meal a Day In line with the original Thai Forest Tradition only one meal a day is eaten.
 This rule encourages simplicity and contentment with little and it gives us more time in which to meditate.
 Also, you should avoid using milk, soya milk, Ovaltine and Horlicks outside of meal time.

 Diet All food served is vegetarian.
 Apart from this we are unable to accommodate any special diets.

-Reading “There’s only one book worth reading: the mind.”
-(Ven.
-Ajahn Chah) You should avoid reading anything else while at Bhavana Dhamma.
+Reading “There’s only one book worth reading: the mind.” said Ajahn Chah.
+You should avoid reading anything else while at Bhavana Dhamma.

 Traditions Certain traditions form an integral part of the practice during these retreats and we ask everybody to follow them as best they can, These include morning and evening chanting, bowing to the principal Buddha image when entering and leaving the shrine room, being respectful of monks and nuns, and so on.
 Things will be explained in more detail when you arrive.